 This has been a great week for the Yorkshire & Humber Academic Health Science Network (AHSN) as we joined representatives of other northern AHSNs ...

 Life expectancy is increasing, the number of people aged 85 years and older is projected to rise from 14 million to 19 million by 2020 and to 40 million by 2050.
 In 2012, the estimated average life expectancy for females was 79 years, and for males, it was 71 years.
 Increased life expectancy offers opportunities and challenges as people who live longer are at risk of developing health conditions related to the ageing process that are likely to have a significant impact on individuals, their families and society.
 Frailty is a condition that is common in old age.
 It develops because, as we get older, our bodies changes and can lose their inbuilt reserves.
 These changes mean that older people with frailty can experience sudden, dramatic changes in their health when they have an illness.
 Major shifts in health, social and economic policies are therefore required to support an ageing population.
-This programme supports those in health and care settings to provide safe care to people with frailty, better meet the needs of older people with frailty and their carers and reduce health and social care resource use.
+This programme supports those in health and care settings to improve care for people living with frailty, better meet the needs of older people with frailty and their carers and reduce health and social care resource use.

 How are we helping?

 The eFI has been developed in a collaborative partnership between the University of Leeds, TPP (who provide SystmOne, a centralised clinical system used by one third of the UK’s General Practitioners to manage their electronic patient health records), the University of Birmingham, the University of Bradford and Bradford Teaching Hospitals NHS Foundation Trust.
 The eFI contains of 36 deficits, including clinical signs (e.g.tremor), symptoms (e.g. breathlessness), diseases (e.g. hypertention) and impairments (e.g. visual impairment).
 The eFI enables the calculation of a frailty score that can be used to identify older people with mild, moderate and severe frailty.
 A higher eFI score identifies older people at increased risk of care home admission, hospitalisation and mortality.
-The eFI was developed and validated using routinely collected UK primary care electronic health record (EHR) data from over 900,000 older people in two large primary care settings (Clegg et al, 2015) and has been implemented in the leading UK primary care EHR systems, which means the eFI is available to GPs across the UK.
+The eFI was developed and validated using routinely collected UK primary care electronic health record (EHR) data from over 900,000 older people in two large primary care settings (Clegg et al, 2015) and has been implemented in each of the leading UK primary care EHR systems, which means the eFI is available to one hundred per cent of GPs across England.

 eFI engagement has been interactively mapped on a national scale at: http://www.improvementacademy.org/improving-quality/efi-engagement.html and includes examples of new models of care have developed using the eFI.
 Aligning closely with our Innovation in Primary Care project and local STP plans, this programme uses local learning and case studies, in conjunction with research evidence about what works for people living with frailty, to generate effective approaches at scale.